weld/weld-testing/junit5/README.md

 The simplest way to use this extension is to annotate your test class with `@ExtendWith(WeldJunit5Extension.class)`.
 If you are in for shorter annotations, you can also use `@EnableWeld`.
-With just these annotations, Weld container will be started before each test is run and stopped afterwards.
+With just these annotations, the Weld container will be started before each test is run and stopped afterwards.

 This default behaviour includes:

-* Bootstrapping Weld SE container with
+* Bootstrap Weld SE container with
   * Disabled discovery
+  * Disabled concurrent deployment
   * Added test class package as source of beans
-  * Disabled concurrent deployment
-* Injecting into test instance, e.g. into all `@Inject` fields
+* Inject into all fields of the test instance that are annotated with `@Inject`
-* Injecting into method parameters of your test methods
+* Inject into method parameters of your test methods
-  * In case the type of the parameter matches a known and resolvable bean
+  * If the type of the parameter matches a known and resolvable bean
-  * By default, Weld is greedy and will try to resolve all parameters which are known as bean types in CDI container
+  * By default, Weld is greedy and will try to resolve all parameters which are known as bean types in the container
-  * If you wish to change this behaviour, please refer to [additional configuration section](#explicit-parameter-injection)
+  * If this behaviour should be different, refer to [additional configuration section](#explicit-parameter-injection)
-* Shutting down the container after test is done
+* Shut down the container after test is done

-And this is how you achieve it:

 ```java
 import org.jboss.weld.junit5.WeldJunit5Extension;